Why you should use your CPF to pay for your housing loan

 Sep 2020

-There are many misconceptions around the use of CPF for deposits and mortgage payments.
-In this article we will explain why many arguments against using CPF for mortgage are incomplete, what is CPF accrued interest and why the accrued interest is a happy problem to have.
+In this article, we will explain why these arguments are incomplete, what CPF accrued interest is, and why accrued interest is a happy problem to have.

 The answer is simple – for property investment returns to look better, property investors want to show a larger cash profit from their investments.
 They cannot do so if they had funded the purchase largely by CPF.